Solthodox/kyc-wonder-chainlink-block-magic/README.md

 ### Passing KYC and Storing Data

 1. **Complete KYC**: User completes the KYC process off-chain through an external KYC provider in KycWonder's interface.
-2. **Map KYC Data to Address**: KycWonder backend maps the KYC data to the user's Ethereum address.
+2. **Map KYC Data to Address**: KycWonder backend(identity-mixer) maps the KYC data to the user's Ethereum address.
 3. **Fetch KYC Data On-Chain**: User calls the smart contract function to fetch and store public KYC data on-chain.

 ### Switching identities

-1. **Link New Address**: User can link a new Ethereum address to their existing KYC data without the need to pass KYC again
+1. **Link New Address**: User can link a new Ethereum address to their existing KYC data without the need to pass KYC again, the old KYC will be linked to the new address.
-2. **Fetch KYC Data for New Address**: User calls the smart contract function to fetch and store the KYC data for the new address.
+2. **Fetch KYC Data for New Address**: User calls the smart contract function to fetch and store the KYC data for the new address, without the need to disclose his previous adress.
+3. **Navigate on chain**: User can now start to use the new address to navigate the defi space with KYC requirements, and switch identities so he does not have a long trackable transactions record.

+## Security and Privacy

+In order to preserve the anonimity of KYC users it is highly encouraged to switch identity on-chain frequently.
+No relationship between the new and old identities it's stored on-chain.
+However, identities could be linked by comparing their KYC datas.
+That's why we created the so-called identity mixer.
+The identity mixer stores all the identities and their public KYC data.
+But this public KYC data has been designed to be very homogeneus so when there are a high number of identities it will be almost impossible to link the new identities with the old ones.

+- **Homogeneous Data**: Ensure on-chain KYC data fields are homogenous across users to prevent linking to real identities.
+- **Multiple Addresses**: Allow users to map multiple addresses to their KYC data to enhance anonymity.
+- **Secure Data Fetching**: Utilize Chainlink Functions for secure and reliable off-chain data fetching, using DON hosted secrets.

 ## Importance of Credit Score

+We store a very important field in the public KYC data: the credit score.
+In order to predict the credit score we use a ML model.

 - **Risk Assessment**: Credit scores provide a reliable measure of a user's creditworthiness, helping lenders assess the risk of lending to a particular user.
 - **Loan Approval**: Higher credit scores can facilitate quicker loan approvals and better interest rates.
 - **Integration with** DeFi: Credit scores can be used in DeFi protocols for issuing loans, setting collateral requirements, and determining interest rates.
 - **TradFi Instrument** Integration: Having credit scores on-chain allows for seamless integration of traditional financial instruments, making the blockchain ecosystem more robust and versatile.

-## Security and Privacy

-- **Homogeneous Data**: Ensure on-chain KYC data fields are homogenous across users to prevent linking to real identities.
-- **Multiple Addresses**: Allow users to map multiple addresses to their KYC data to enhance anonymity.
-- **Secure Data Fetching**: Utilize Chainlink Functions for secure and reliable off-chain data fetching.

 ## Deployment addresses